Compliance at the University of Chicago: A Collective Responsibility for Excellence

 - Your supervisor or other management

-- The University’s Vice President and Chief Financial Officer, Ivan Samstein
+- The University’s Chief Financial Officer, Ivan Samstein

 - The University’s Office of Legal Counsel, Kim Taylor, Vice President and General Counsel